mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 I think there are three things I wish I did:

 1. Identify what people like to do, and especially what people hate doing.
 My theory is that burnout comes more from the "quality" of work (i.e. how annoying, non-impactful, frustrating it is) rather than the quantity.
 Focusing more on what makes people happy and fulfilled is especially important in student orgs, where there is no guarantee of involvement (and people are donating their free time).
 An example: using something like `prettier` so people aren't hit with formatting lint errors on their PRs, creating a slide template so instructors don't have to manually reset styles, or automating finance and/or marketing.
 2. Significantly cut down on the amount of work that we did.
 I contend that we probably could have taken all of spring quarter off, or reduced new endeavours (like the React Native class).
-Clubs don't always have to grow exponetially, and my obsession with doing so caused some problems.
+Clubs don't always have to grow exponentially, and my obsession with doing so caused some problems.
 3. Build healthy breaks into my schedule.
 There's a few benefits here other than the obvious one: it forces me to do less work (which is more sustainable succession-wise), it sets a better precedent for future leaders and current members, and it would have let me focus more on systems-issues rather than individual fixes, since I had less time.

 I've seen a negative ripple effects of the precedent that I've set, both in terms of the responsibilities denoted by the roles that I took on, and the psychological effects its had on people who worked with me.
 I deeply regret this, and it's one of my biggest failures - let alone the health complications I faced as I ran Teach LA.